Classes of Parking Permits & How They are Assigned

 * Students must park in their designated student areas throughout the entire academic year (August – July), even if not enrolled for one particular semester.
 Student statuses will change to guest/visitor once they have graduated from the university or is no longer enrolled for consecutive semesters (change to be determined by Parking Administration).

-Motorcycle permits can be purchsed for $5.00 (with the purchase of a regular static cling permit).
-Charges for motorcycle permits only (those without a static cling permit): $38.00 for a reserved permit, $20.00 annually for a staff permit and $25.00 annually for a student permit.
+Motorcycle permits can be purchased for $10.00 for students and $15 for employees (with the purchase of a regular static cling permit).
+Charges for motorcycle permits only (those without a static cling permit): $45.00 for a reserved permit, $30.00 annually for a staff permit and $25.00 annually for a student permit.
 Motorcycle permits must be affixed to the front forks of the motorcycle.
 Motorcycles should be parked in motorcycle spaces, or in the end caps of parking rows (excluding end caps next to service spaces nor in the lines next to disabled spaces).
 Motorcycle permits do not allow the operator to park in disabled spaces (unless displaying the proper State of Georgia permits), reserved or staff spaces, fire lanes, visitor spaces, tow zones and specifically designated reserved spaces.
 Please note that motorcycles are not authorized to park on sidewalks, next to bicycle racks or in a manner that obstructs traffic or parking designated for motor vehicles.
 All motorcycles, motorized bikes and scooters are required to display a motorcycle permit to park on campus.

 Retired permits will be issued to employees that have retired from the university.
 This permit will be issued each year at no charge.
 Retirees may utilize Visitor, Reserved, Staff, Unmarked and Timed spaces for the posted time limit.
 If your employment with the University continues in any working capacity (part-time or full-time basis), and you are parking on campus during the work week, you will be required to purchase a parking permit.